theotherhades/remaking-territorial/README.md

 # Remaking Territorial.io
 Feel free to contribute via issues or pull requests.
+Oh, and you should join our [Discord](https://discord.gg/S9GEnVU8Wz) for updates and stuff.

 ## Developing
 1. Clone the repo: `git clone https://github.com/theotherhades/remaking-territorial.git`